 - 1 tablespoons garlic powder

-- In a large 3-4 gallon container with a lid, combine pickling seasoning, 1 cup of brown sugar, kosher salt, garlic, onion, and pink with 1 gallon of water.
+- In a large 3-4 gallon container with a lid, combine pickling seasoning, 1 cup of brown sugar, kosher salt, garlic, onion, and pink salt with 1 gallon of water.
 Stir well to combine and to dissolve salt and sugar.
 Add brisket and place a heavy bowl on top of meat to keep it submerged while brining.
 Add lid to the container and place in the refrigerator for 5-7 days.

 - Remove brisket from brine and rinse under cool water well for several minutes.
 The meat will feel denser and have a different texture and color from when it went into the brine.